-- Insert into the vagina, pushing in at an angled direction toward your tailbone, rather than straight upward if that makes sense.
+- Insert into the vagina, pushing in at an angled direction toward your tailbone, rather than straight up.

-- Keep pushing until the cup is fully inserted (I find doing this in a squat position is way easier).
-For me, I find that the stem won’t be visible from the outside and should be pushed up comfortably into the vagina (otherwise you may feel it when sitting down).
-Just be careful not to push it so far up that it sticks to your cervix!
+- Keep pushing until the cup is fully inserted – I find doing this in a squat position is way easier.
+The stem shouldn’t be visible from the outside and should sit comfortably in the vagina.
+Be careful not to push it so far up that it sticks to your cervix.

-- Once you think it’s in there far enough and is secure, use your index finger to feel around the cup to make sure it has suctioned on by opening up, and feels securely fastened.
-If inserted correctly it’ll unfold itself and pop open, so it should feel rounded (and not pushed in or folded anywhere) just like it looks outside your vagina, in its original form.
-If it’s not, try tug and twist it a little or walk around a bit to see if that pops it open.
-If not, you may have to re-insert it again (make sure to wash your hands to prevent any contamination.
+- Once secure, use your index finger to feel around the cup and make sure it’s suctioned on by opening up.
+If inserted correctly it’ll unfold itself and pop open, so it should feel rounded (not pushed in or folded anywhere); just like it looks outside your vagina, in its original form.
+If this is not the case, try tugging or twisting it gently or walk around a bit to see if that helps pop it open.
+If not, you may have to re-insert it again.
+Make sure to wash your hands to prevent any contamination.

-- You also shouldn’t be able to feel the cup inside of you if it’s inserted correctly.
+- If inserted correctly, you shouldn’t be able to feel the cup inside of you.

-For the most part, if I’ve done a perfect job with inserting it, or it isn’t on the first one or two days, I don’t need to double up (if I’m on the heavier times of my cycle, I just empty the cup more regularly which helps to stop leakage).
+For the most part, I don’t need to double-up – on the heavier days of my cycle I just empty the cup more regularly, which helps to stop leakage.

-Menstrual cups can be left in for up to 8-12 hours!!
-This is something I absolutely LOVE as I can go about my daily tasks without needing to change it until the evening!
+Menstrual cups can be left in for up to 8-12 hours, which is something I absolutely love, as I can go about my daily tasks without needing to change it until the evening!
 Of course, variables do come into play given how heavy your period is (you may need to empty it more frequently), but it’s great when it comes to those lighter days!
-This is fantastic when you’re out and about or travelling.
+This is particularly helpful when you’re out and about or travelling.

-To remove, you gently tug and pull on the stem of the cup while using your abdominal muscles to push it downwards until you can reach the base.
-This may feel weird the first few times, especially if you haven’t used a tampon before.
+To remove, gently tug and pull on the stem of the cup while using your abdominal muscles to push it downwards until you can reach the base.
+This may feel weird the first, especially if you haven’t used a tampon before.
 Give the base of the cup a pinch (or insert your index finger alongside it) to release the suction and ease it out.
-I find pinching it in half again makes it easier to pull out without causing any pain or discomfort.
-Avoid removing your menstrual cup by pulling the stem as this might cause discomfort.
-Also, seeing the blood in the cup may be a little queasy for some, not gonna lie, the first time I emptied it I felt a little uneased by it, but I’ve gotten used to it now!
+Avoid removing your menstrual cup by pulling the stem, as this might cause discomfort.
+Seeing the blood in the cup may be a little queasy for some, so be careful.

 Emptying it at a sink (for bathrooms that allow that) or shower gives you the option to wash the cup before re-inserting it!
-But if you can’t rinse it and need to re-insert it, that’s okay too!
+But if you can’t rinse it and need to re-insert it, that’s okay.
 Just make sure to always insert and remove the cup with clean hands!